tw-th-data-guild/essential-data-developer/data-capability.md

 1. **Data-driven views**: Build visualizations on top of data that provide insightful information for decision making
 2. **Data Storytelling**: Communicating data insights using visualizations, data, and a compelling narrative

+---

+*Copyright (c) 2018 ThoughtWorks; for individual use for training purposes and not to be distributed or sublicensed without further authorisation by ThoughtWorks.*